The Avengers (TV series): Series 4–5 (1965–1967)

 In contrast to the Gale episodes, there is a lighter, comic touch in Steed's and Mrs. Emma Peel's interactions with each other and their reactions to other characters and situations.
 Earlier series had a harder tone, with the Gale era including some quite serious espionage dramas.
 This almost completely disappeared as Steed and Mrs. Emma Peel visibly enjoy topping each other's witticisms.
 The layer of conflict with Catherine Gale—who on occasion openly resented being used by Steed, often without her permission—is absent from Steed's interaction with Emma Peel.
-Also, the sexual tension between Steed and Catherine Gale is quite different from the tension between Steed and Emma Peel.
+Also, the sexual tension between Steed and Catherine Gale is quite different from that between Steed and Emma Peel.
 In both cases, the exact relationship between the partners is left ambiguous, although they seemed to have carte blanche to visit each other's homes whenever they please, and it is not uncommon for scenes to suggest that Steed had spent the night at Catherine Gale's or Emma Peel's home, or vice versa.
 Although nothing "improper" is displayed, the close chemistry between Steed and Mrs. Emma Peel constantly suggests intimacy between the two.

 Science fiction and fantasy elements (a style later known as Spy-Fi) also began to emerge in storylines.
-The duo encounters killer robots ("The Cybernauts"), telepaths ("Too Many Christmas Trees") and giant alien carnivorous plants ("The Man-Eater of Surrey Green").
+The duo encounter killer robots ("The Cybernauts"), telepaths ("Too Many Christmas Trees") and giant alien carnivorous plants ("The Man-Eater of Surrey Green").

 In her fourth episode, "Death at Bargain Prices," Mrs. Emma Peel takes an undercover job at a department store.
 Her uniform for promoting space-age toys is an elaborate leather catsuit plus silver boots, sash and welder's gloves.
 The suit (minus the silver accessories) became her signature outfit, which she wore primarily for fight scenes in early episodes and in the titles.
 Some episodes contain a fetishistic undercurrent.
 In "A Touch of Brimstone", Mrs. Peel dresses in a dominatrix outfit of corset, laced boots and spiked collar to become the "Queen of Sin".